 Initially, the Gett onboarding flow included a screen that asked users to submit their email and name, but it provided users with the option to skip that step and fill out the information at a later time.
 Using Mixpanel, Dor and his team measured how many new users were requesting cabs without ever providing their name and email address.
 They found that most users started to fill out the first field, and then skipped the whole section and requested a cab without sharing all of their information.

-Eventually, this change, as well as other data informed tweaks, helped Gett increase the percentage of users who went through the funnel and provided their names and emails by more than 100%, without decreasing the funnel conversion.
+After testing, iterating, and finding the right approach for the onboarding flow, Gett increased the percentage of users who went through the funnel and provided their names and emails by more than 100%, without decreasing the funnel conversion.

-Mixpanel has had such a positive impact on Gett’s consumer-facing app that they’ll be implementing it on their driver app, as well.
+Making such a positive impact on Gett’s consumer-facing app, the team decided to implement Mixpanel on their driver app, as well.
 With this service expansion, they aim to improve the driver experience in the same way they were able to improve the passenger one.